irahulcse/Flutter_Shop_App_Tutorial/README.md

 ![Image](images/rovers.jpg)
 # Flutter_Shop_App_Tutorial :boom:

-Flutter Shopping App is the basic app which I had developed to learn about the Modal Route and Grid View Builder widgets.
+Flutter Shopping App is the basic app which I had developed to learn about the Modal Route and Grid View Builder widget's.

 ### Show some love :heart: and star the repo to support the project